tobu-wr/Iris/README.md

 # Iris

-Iris is a WIP GameBoy Advance emulator (and maybe DS in the future).
-I wanted to emulate the GameBoy Advance and needed a project as a playground to learn the C# language so I started this.
+Iris is a WIP GameBoy Advance and Nintendo DS emulator.
+I wanted to emulate the GBA and the NDS and needed a project as a playground to learn the C# language so I started this.

 ## TODOLIST

 ### v1

 - GBA:
+  - More TONC demos
   - Missing PPU features used in Pokemon Mystery Dungeon (sprites, etc..)
   - Pokemon Mystery Dungeon in playable state
+  - Rudimentary audio

 - NDS:
   - TinyFB test ROM